distillpub/post--feature-wise-transformations/literature_survey.md

 url = {http://papers.nips.cc/paper/450-the-clusteron-toward-a-simple-abstraction-for-a-complex-neuron.pdf} }
 ```
 ----------------------------------------------------------------------

+## Words jump-start vision: A label advantage in object recognition

 ### Summary
 This paper provides new evidence that external language cues alter how visual information is processed in the brain.
 More precisely, it is observed that P1 signals, which are related to low-level visual features, are modulated while hearing specific words.